Cut-and-Paste Object Insertion by Enabling Deep Image Prior for Reshading: Experiments

 \section{Experiments}

-{\bf Dataset.} We collected about 75 diverse images with spatially varying illumination, both indoors-outdoors, day-night to act as target scenes in our experiments.
-We tested our cut-and-paste rendering on circle cutouts as spheres (Fig \ref{fig:spheres}), plant, chair, lego and a set of sixteen materials used in NeRF \citep{mildenhall2020nerf} (Fig. \ref{fig:synth}).
-We also show reshading results for cars (Fig \ref{fig:cars}).
-Many other objects can be found in our Appendix.
-We use ADE20k validation set \cite{zhou2017scene} for supplying real residual loss to our image decomposition network and also to train our shading consistency network.
-Note that the ADE20k does not have ground truth surface normals and we use normals from a pretrained network \citep{nekrasov2019real} as described in section \ref{subsec:shc}.
+We collected about $100$ diverse images with spatially varying illumination, both indoors-outdoors, day-night, to act as target scenes in our experiments. $25$ of these scenes are captured by placing a spherical lampshade, which we use as ground truth for quantitative evaluation.
+We first test DIPR by inserting simple 2D bright disks at various locations in target scenes (Fig.~\ref{fig:spheres}).
+We also show reshading results for real cars inserted into our target scenes (Fig.~\ref{fig:cars}).
+We also tested DIPR with complex surface properties -- a lego dozer, a plant, a chair, and a set of sixteen materials with different reflective properties used in NeRF~\cite{mildenhall2020nerf} (Fig.~\ref{fig:overview}).
+Other objects from~\cite{li2018learningspat} are in our Appendix.
+We use ADE20K validation set \cite{zhou2017scene} for supplying real residual loss to our image decomposition network and also to train our shading consistency network.
+ADE20K does not have ground truth normals and we use normals from~\cite{nekrasov2019real}.

+{ \bf Network architecture.} Our DIP network is very similar to the U-Net used in 3DPhotoInpainting~\cite{shih20203d}.
+We use their provided model in our implementation as DIP.
+The only difference is our use of flipped partial convolution instead of standard partial convolution as described in our Sec~\ref{sec:method}.

-{\bf Training Details.} We used U-Net for DIP, Image Decomposition and Shading Consistency Network.
+{ \bf Training details.} We used U-Net for DIP, Image Decomposition and Shading Consistency Network.
 Network architecture and other training details are in our supplementary.
-We update our DIP for a fixed 10k iterations and this takes about 1200 seconds using our image decomposition network and 1600 seconds when using CGIntrinsic \citep{li2018cgintrinsics}.
+We update our DIP for a fixed $10$k iterations and this takes about $900$ seconds using our image decomposition network and $1600$ seconds when using CGIntrinsic~\cite{li2018cgintrinsics}.

-{\bf Intrinsic images.} Figure~\ref{fig:whdr_compare} explains how better albedo recovery can lead to weaker reshading.
-Paradigm I achieves realistic reshading and we use image decomposition model trained on Paradigm I for all our experiments.